Our free membership, business.com+, takes the pain out of choosing new business services.

 360-degree performance review model

-One alternative approach is 360-degree appraisals, where superiors, peers and subordinates rate employees.
-The idea is that everyone receives feedback to understand their strengths and weaknesses better.
-However, this approach has the following downsides:
+One alternative approach is the 360-degree evaluation, where superiors, peers and subordinates rate employees.
+The idea is that everyone receives feedback to better understand their strengths and weaknesses.

 • Fear of reprisal: Criticizing a manager, even constructively, carries the risk of retaliation from subpar managers.
 In many organizations, ineffective managers have more power to affect their subordinates than the other way around.